Albania profile - Timeline

 1999 - Nato air strikes against Yugoslav military targets.
 In Kosovo thousands flee attacks by Serb forces.
 Mass refugee exodus into Albania.

-October - Majko resigns as prime minister in October 1999, after losing Socialist Party leadership vote.
+October - Majko resigns as prime minister after losing Socialist Party leadership vote.
 30-year-old Iler Meta becomes Europe's youngest prime minister.

 2001 January - Albania and Yugoslavia re-establish diplomatic relations broken off during the Kosovo crisis in 1999.

 2001 July - Ruling Socialist Party secures second term in office by winning general elections.
-PM Meta names European integration and an end to energy shortages as his priorities.
-Meta heads a new coalition government from September.
+Prime Minister Iler Meta forms a new coalition government in September.

 2002 June - Parliament elects Alfred Moisiu president after rival political leaders Nano and Berisha reach compromise, easing months of tension.